What is Cuba known for other than Fidel Castro, Che Guevara, and the revolution?

 What Santeria really is is a fusion of Catholic practices and African folk beliefs brought to Cuba with slaves centuries ago.
 It is also called Yoruba, after its origin in West Africa.

 When the slaves arrived, they were not allowed to practice their traditional religion, so they started to practice and pray in secret to their own saints while attending catholic services.

 Today Santeria is practiced in Catholic churches right next to the Catholic rituals.
 Every Santeria orisha, saint, has a catholic counterpart.

-When you see a person dressed in all white in Cuba, it is a person that has received his or her santo, and for the next year, they will wear nothing but white clothes, and live by a specific set of rules.
+When you see a person dressed in all white in Cuba, it is a person that has received his or her santo.
+For the next year, they will wear nothing but white clothes and live by a specific set of rules.

 The process when you are chosen to receive your santo, is long and meticulous and includes special rituals with clothing, food, challenges, and good deeds.